F O R M L A B

 About FormLAB 1997-present

 FormLAB (formlaboratory) is an artist-exploration project conceived by Les Joynes (US) in 1997 at Goldsmiths, London.
 Since its first conception as a methodology to expore the phenomena of art-making it has grown into a multi-city exhibition series exploring different cultures through art-making.
 FormLAB is currently a Fulbright-Hays awarded project at Inside Out Art Museum Beijing (April, 2017) and CEC Artslink-St Petersburg, Russia (November, 2017).

 Exhibiting in different museums FormLAB explores localized cultures through their found objects; these are collected, brought to improvised nomadic laboratories and reprocessed into new artifacts.
 These LABs become interfaces into local communities.
 Les is now preparing FormLAB's sixth iteration, FormLAB-Beijing at the Inside Out Art Museum, Beijing.

 Creating sculptures on site with found objects: FormLAB installed at Brazilian Museum of Sculpture, 2012.
 2012 © FormLAB, ARS New York

-Inspired by archeological excavation and Surrealist notions of exploration observation and collecting, FormLAB mines found-objects from a localized community and activating them within an art space.
-It creates production systems: transforming the materials on site into artworks; and archive systems for display within museums and galleries.
+Appropriating notions of archeological excavation, observation and collecting, FormLAB mines found-objects from localized communities and activates them within an art space.
+It creates production systems: transforming materials on site into artworks; and archive systems for display within museums and galleries.